The Noid: History

-The Noid was created in 1986 by Group 243, the advertising agency of record for Domino's Pizza.
-Group 243 hired Will Vinton Studios to sketch the Noid and animate the advertisements using claymation.
-Advertisements use the slogan "Avoid the Noid".
+The Noid was created in 1986 by an advertising agency called Group 243, which hired Will Vinton Studios to sketch the Noid and animate the advertisements using claymation.
 His vocal effects were provided by Pons Maar.
 Most of the advertisements were narrated by Andre Stojka.

 In 1988, a Saturday morning cartoon series called The Noids was planned by CBS, but was canceled amid complaints that it was merely an advertising ploy and not a show for children.

 As part of the advertising campaign, a computer game was released in 1989 called Avoid the Noid.
 The object of the game is to deliver a pizza within a half-hour time limit in an apartment building swarming with Noids (some of which are armed with pizza-seeking missiles or water balloons).
 In 1990, Capcom released a platform game, Yo!
 Noid, for the Nintendo Entertainment System, where the Noid was portrayed as a pizza-consuming hero instead.

 Chamblee hostage incident

-On January 30, 1989, Kenneth Lamar Noid, a mentally ill man who believed that the "Avoid the Noid" campaign was personally directed towards and was antagonizing him, entered a Domino's restaurant in Chamblee, Georgia.
+On January 30, 1989, Kenneth Lamar Noid (1966–1995), a mentally ill man who believed that the "Avoid the Noid" campaign was targeted at him, entered a Domino's restaurant in Chamblee, Georgia.
 Armed with a .357 Magnum, Noid then held two employees hostage for over five hours.

-After ranting to the employees that the then-owner of Domino's, Tom Monaghan, was fraudulent and had stolen his name, he first forced them to call the Domino's headquarters to demand $100,000 and a white limousine as getaway transportation for him.
-After offering to exchange a hostage for a copy of American postmodern author Robert Anton Wilson's 1985 novel The Widow's Son, Noid reneged on his offer when an officer brought him the book.
+After ranting to the employees about how Domino's owner Tom Monaghan had stolen his name, Noid forced them to call the Domino's headquarters to demand $100,000 and a white limousine as a getaway car.
+He offered to exchange a hostage for a copy of the novel The Widow's Son by Robert Anton Wilson, but reneged on this when an officer brought him the book.
 Noid then became hungry and forced the captive employees to make him two pizzas.
 While Noid ate the pizzas with his gun in his lap, the hostages escaped.
 Noid surrendered to the police shortly after.
 Two shots were fired by Noid during the incident, both of them hitting the ceiling.

 Noid was charged with kidnapping, aggravated assault, extortion, and possession of a firearm during a crime.
 He was found not guilty by reason of insanity.
 Noid subsequently spent time in a mental institution, but died by suicide on February 23, 1995.
 This incident was widely believed to have caused Domino's Pizza to discontinue advertising using the Noid as their mascot, but this claim has been rejected by the company and their advertisers.